 Students in the western part of the country are desired more and more by multinational companies.
 Leading worldwide companies in the field of automotive and petroleum are willing to pay scholarships, provide internships and even prepare teachers from faculties to attract fresh workforce.
 An example for this is a German company who will teach teachers e-business under a new master’s program at the Faculty of Economics and Business Administration.
 Also to attract students, a company in Serbia offers scholarships competing with rookie wage employee.

-Internships within a Master program are used by a German automotive company who wants well-trained employees.
-Zsombor Horvath studied Informatics and he sees himself a business software developer: "I like to develop applications and to adapt to today's technology.
+Internships within a Master’s program are used by a German automotive company that wants well-trained employees.
+Zsombor Horvath studied Informatics and he sees himself as a business software developer: “I like to develop applications and to adapt to today’s technology.
 It is a field that is constantly growing.
-They require professional computer programmers in this sector for business".
+They require professional computer programmers in this sector for business”.

 Moreover, multinational representatives also chose to train six teachers from the Faculty of Economics and Business Administration, who later will teach disciplines in economic informatics in the Master.
 Teachers began training in April.
 It implies 10-20 working hours a week so that curricula for courses should be ready by the start of the new academic year.

 “The teaching staff of the Faculty of Economics is trained on SAP software, which is used in most of today’s multinational companies.
 I will teach the Advanced development of international systems for business, discipline that links what it takes for a user in the computer system, an economist or any consultant who knows what an IT specialist is doing effectively”, says Assistant Professor Othniel Didrag from the Faculty of Economics and Business Administration.

 “Every teacher has an expert who becomes practically their shadow or guides them for four months, teachers become familiar with the system and they are getting help to prepare teaching materials so that our professionals can share with them practical experience,” said Valerian Laval representative of a company in the automotive sector.